c1570/c64-dead-test/README.md

 This test **does not** test ROMs nor RAM above 4k nor CIAs (properly) on its own.
 You need to switch to RAM mode during sound check for testing a bit more thoroughly.

+An NMI (e.g., pressing RESTORE) changes screen background color.
+NMIs clobber the stack and may cause RAM tests to fail.

 ### Tape port LEDs
 Two low current LEDs connected to the tape port (anode to motor/sense pins, 1.8k resistor in series, wire to GND) will mirror any RAM bit error flashing (see step 3 above), or flip their status every few dozen seconds while the continuous tests are running (step 5).